nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Edits the candidate at the specified `INDEX`.
 The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the candidate will be removed i.e. adding of tags is not cumulative.
+* When editing tags/skills, the existing tags/skills of the candidate will be removed i.e. adding of tags/skills is not cumulative.
 * You can remove all the candidate’s tags by typing `t/` without specifying any tags after it.
-* When editing skills, the existing skills of the candidate will be removed i.e. adding of skills is not cumulative.
 * You can remove all the candidate’s skills by typing `s/` without specifying any skills after it.